Endometrial tissue inside the uterus expands and then is shed during menstruation.

-- Vitamin D and benign gynaecological diseases: a critical analysis of the current evidence.
+- Vitamin D and benign gynecological diseases: a critical analysis of the current evidence.
 Nov 2015 - behind a $52 paywall

 - Potential impact of maternal vitamin D status on obstetric well-being June 2015

-"Human and animal data suggest that low VD status is associated with impaired fertility, endometriosis, and polycystic ovary syndrome."
+- "Human and animal data suggest that low VD status is associated with impaired fertility, endometriosis, and polycystic ovary syndrome."

-- Vitamin D intake and endometriosis: the good and the bad
+- Vitamin D intake and endometriosis: the good and the bad June 2014

 - Vitamin D in endometriosis: A causative or confounding factor?
 Jan 2014

 - Serum Polyunsaturated Fatty Acids and Endometriosis Sept 2015 205 women undergoing in vitro fertilization

 - "Women with high serum EPA levels were 82% less likely to have endometriosis compared to women with low EPA levels (odds ratio = 0.18, 95% confidence interval 0.04-0.78)"